Enterprise Service Management (ESM)

 Automated Service Delivery for non‑IT departments

-Customer Service: It’s a no-brainer, as this department is always dealing with a barrage of requests.
-While some can be resolved without much effort or time, others demand research and advanced expertise.
+Customer Service: A no-brainer, as this department is always dealing with a barrage of requests.
+While some can be resolved without much effort or time, others demand attention to details and advanced expertise.

 Accounting and Finance: Be audit-ready, 24×7, and easily approve expenses, sending invoices, tracking payments.
 Make use of work queues designed for collaboration and prioritization.

 Creative & Marketing teams: Requesting new creative assets or approving design templates, applying timely changes to a website, tracking deadlines, etc.

 Legal: Existing paper documents are digitized for easier storage, retrieval, and future use.
 Approve and certify documents, track documents such as contracts, policy drafting, patent application filings, etc.